bftjoe/Alexandria/README.md

  ## Building

- A recent g++ or clang compiler is required.
-The default compiler is g++ and it must be version 15 or later.
+ g++ compiler version 15 or later is required.
+As embed support in c++ mode is required, no other compilers are supported.

  Clone the fchess repository.
 ```bash